Intracto/buildozer/README.md

 Now you can use `slik build` to compile everything.

+## Commands

-## Build
+### Build

 ```shell
 slik build
 ```

-The build command can be used for production environments.
+The build task can be used for production environments.
 The build command:
 - Compiles Sass to css
 - Use autoprefix for vendor prefixing
 - Minifies the css output